MileHacker Logo

 • Look for busy stalls with fresh preparations.

-• Carry hand sanitizer for convenience.
+• Carry sanitizer for your hands for convenience.

 • Confirm spice levels if you prefer milder dishes.

-• Enjoy the local culinary heritage responsibly.
+• Enjoy the local food history responsibly.